 Observing a dog’s vomit sounds disgusting, and it’s the first step to do after the vomit.
-Examine the dog’s vomit for any bits of food, blood, froth, mucous, or anything else.
+Examine the dog’s vomit for any bits of food, blood, saliva, mucous, or anything else.

-Foreign objects in a dog’s vomit might be a sign of a potentially deadly disease.
+Foreign objects in a dog’s vomit might signify a potentially deadly disease.
 Take note of the components found in the fluid coughed up by a dog.

 Avoid Giving Your Dog More Water and Food

-Though it may seem tempting to give a vomiting dog more water to keep him hydrated.
+It may seem tempting to give a vomiting dog more water to keep him hydrated.
 This will merely provoke the dog’s reflexes and cause even more nausea.
-It’s always better to wait at least for 2 hours after the last vomit before giving it water.
+It’s always better to wait at least 2 hours after the last vomit before giving it water.

 When it comes time to offer the dog water, it is advised that you do it with ice cubes.
-Do it to avoid the dog from swallowing the water too quickly.
-Also to help water retention.
+Do it to prevent the dog from swallowing the water too quickly.
+Also, to help water retention.
 Likewise, you should avoid feeding a puking dog because it may irritate the puppy’s tummy.